 Passive House - a high efficiency machine

-PHIUS, the Passive House Institute, United States, was established to bring the growing PassivHaus initiative, that is rapidly spreading across Europe, back to North America, where the thinking had originally been pioneered in the early 1970s.
+PHIUS was established to bring the growing PassivHaus initiative that is rapidly spreading across Europe back to North America, where the thinking had originally been pioneered in the early 1970s.

-Interestingly, in general the approach does not require new technology approaches to achieve high energy performance, rather relying on design and predictive modeling to ensure compliance.
+The approach does not require new conceptual approaches to technology to achieve high energy performance, rather relying on design and predictive modeling to ensure compliance.

-Spatial Affairs offers all clients the option of taking on Passive House as a formal stage in their projects, but whether or not accreditation is required, the following ‘no-brainer’ checklist is taken forward into every project:
+Spatial Affairs offers all clients the option of taking on Passive House as a formal stage in their projects, but whether or not accreditation is required, the following ‘no-brainer’ checklist, that is a starting point for all passivhaus projects, is taken forward into every project:

-- High thermal performance exterior envelope (insulation in ground floor, exterior walls and roof, high performance windows and doors)
+- High thermal performance exterior envelope (insulation at ground floor, exterior walls and roof, high performance windows and doors)

-- Attention to detail at all exterior joints to minimize air leakage
+- Attention to detail at all geometric and material interfaces in the exterior envelope to minimize air leakage

 - Orientation of windows and skylights to maximize winter warming, minimize summer solar gain, and minimize winter heat loss